Gallic Empire: After Postumus

-An officer in Postumus' army, Marcus Aurelius Marius, was installed as Emperor upon Postumus's death, but died very shortly after; ancient sources writing much later state that he reigned only two days, though it is more likely, based on the numismatic record, that he reigned for a few months.
-Subsequently, the tribune of the praetorians, Marcus Piavonius Victorinus came to power, being recognized as Emperor in northern Gaul and Britannia, but not in Hispania.
-Meanwhile, Roman Emperor Gallienus had been killed in a coup in 268, and his successor in the central Roman provinces, Claudius Gothicus, re-established Roman authority in Gallia Narbonensis and parts of Gallia Aquitania; there is some evidence that the provinces of Hispania, which did not recognize Postumus's successors in Gaul, may have realigned with Rome then.
+An officer in Postumus' army, Marcus Aurelius Marius, was installed as emperor upon Postumus's death, but he died very shortly after; ancient sources writing much later state that he reigned only two days, though it is more likely, based on the numismatic record, that he reigned for a few months.
+Subsequently, the tribune of the praetorians Marcus Piavonius Victorinus came to power, being recognized as emperor in northern Gaul and Britannia but not in Hispania.
+Meanwhile, Gallienus had been killed in a coup in 268, and his successor in the central Roman provinces, Claudius Gothicus, re-established Roman authority in Gallia Narbonensis and parts of Gallia Aquitania; there is some evidence that the provinces of Hispania, which did not recognize Postumus's successors in Gaul, may have realigned with Rome then.

-Victorinus spent most of his reign dealing with insurgencies and attempting to recover the Gaulish territories taken by Claudius Gothicus.
+Victorinus spent most of his reign dealing with insurgencies and attempting to recover the Gaulish territories taken by Claudius.
 He was assassinated in 271, but his mother Victoria took control of his troops and used her power to influence the selection of his successor.
-With Victoria's support, the governor of Gallia Aquitania, Gaius Pius Esuvius Tetricus was made Emperor, and was recognized in Britannia and the parts of Gaul that had recognized Victorinus.
-Tetricus fought off Germanic barbarians who had begun ravaging Gaul after the death of Victorinus, and was able to re-take Gallia Aquitania and western Gallia Narbonensis while Claudius Gothicus's successor Aurelian was in the east fighting the Palmyrene Empire, now in open revolt against Roman authority under Queen Zenobia.
-Tetricus established the imperial court at Trier, and in 273 he elevated his son, also named Tetricus, to the rank of Caesar.
+With Victoria's support, the governor of Gallia Aquitania, Gaius Pius Esuvius Tetricus was made emperor and was recognized in Britannia and the parts of Gaul that had recognized Victorinus.
+Tetricus fought off Germanic barbarians who had begun ravaging Gaul after the death of Victorinus and was able to re-take Gallia Aquitania and western Gallia Narbonensis while Claudius' successor Aurelian was in the east fighting the Palmyrene Empire, which was in open revolt against Roman authority under Queen Zenobia.
+Tetricus established the imperial court at Trier, and in 273 he elevated his son Tetricus II to the rank of caesar.

-The following year the younger Tetricus was made co-consul with his father, but the area under their control grew weak from internal strife, including a mutiny led by the usurper Faustinus.
+The following year Tetricus II was made co-consul with his father, but the area under their control grew weak from internal strife, including a mutiny led by the usurper Faustinus.
 By that time Aurelian had defeated the Palmyrene Empire and had made plans to reconquer the west.
 He moved into Gaul and defeated Tetricus at the Battle of Châlons in 274.
 According to some sources, Tetricus offered to surrender in exchange for clemency for him and his son before the battle.
-This detail may be later propaganda, but either way, Aurelian was victorious, and the Gallic Empire was effectively ended.
+This detail may be later propaganda, but either way Aurelian was victorious, and the Gallic Empire was effectively ended.
 In contrast with his propaganda after the recent defeat of Zenobia, Aurelian did not present his recapture of Gaul as a victory over a foreign enemy, and indeed many officials who had served in the army and administration of the Gallic Empire continued their careers, including Tetricus, who was appointed to an administrative post in Italy.